bogzbonny/yeehaw/docs/_DUMP.md

 this document will be deleted
 __________________________________________________

+10. Mouse routing.
+    - integrate in better capture event logic, if the mouse event is NOT captured, send the event to the next priority down.
+[DONE]
+       - this could potentially also be applied to the accomplish the scroll situation as described above.. first send the event to the inner pane, then if the mouse scroll event is not captured then send it to the scrollable pane. - maybe then wouldn't need the mouse event logic??

+30. WONT DO irregular gradient lines
+    - OUTWARD
+      - a gradient moving outward from an irregular set of coordinates (making a line
+      - basically just a bunch of radial point gradients however when they interact the lowest gradient position should just be used (as opposed to a blend)

+40. WONT DO Subscription based events on common objects.
+     - like leptos. any element could subscribe to an object (with any other element can change).
+When that object changes it would send out events to any other elements which subscribed to it...
+OR maybe it would just make sense to use hooks this way you don't need all the parents of the destination to also subscribe to the hook.
+USE HOOKS!
+       - Actually could be really easy with the Event Router - could use Custom Event
+       - question is: what events should actually be broadcast?

+05. introduce errors, remove all unwraps
+05. clicking while on the menu bar should collapse & deselect the bar
+01. improve efficiency the showcase already feels laggy
+     - seems specifically to do with nesting things in element organizers
+         - the widget_test has lots lots more elements but no lag
+         - each layer of element organizer causes additional redraw adjustments to be required
+     - for time based redraws the element could have a receivable event which it registers
+     - each element organizer could keep a queue of the previous draw characters which

+01. Draggin of border panes doesn't work in showcase

+01. resize event in the "wrong direction" for a stack should not just ignore the resize but pass on that resize to the next higher element (such that if the next higher element was a stack which could actually use that resize command it would utilize it)
+01. fix the terminal_editor
+01. terminal not shutting down when showcase shuts down
+     - I think due to tabs not propogating the closedown events
+01. ensure that the line_numbers small textbox is the placed correctly in the editor
+01. fix the line_numbers textbox
+     - this seems that it may be a buffering issue, when I rescale it seems to correct (in widgets test)
+01. scrollbars dont properly get created in editor (only later)
+    - seems to be using the height of the entire screen here
+    - the ctx height of the scrollbar is not adjusted when the screen size changes (resize)
+01. terminal_editor - get the no-editor elements hooked up.

 30. WONT DO the ArbSelector works fine
 PIXEL MODE SPLITS for Complex Selector
  - SPLITS: for pixel selection mode need a way to represent split selection